On Campus Residencies

 The specialty program in Pediatric Vision is broad-based, covering all sensory-motor aspects of visual development in infants and children.
 The primary goal of the pediatric residency program is to provide the resident with proficiency in optometric care and management of the pediatric population.
 This program includes training in vision screening, visual evaluation, monocular and binocular sensory processes, optics, binocular vision, cognition, and motor development.
 Residents will gain extensive experience in the diagnosis and management of anomalies of binocular vision and assessment of vision function in the normal and multi-handicapped pediatric population, using electrodiagnostic techniques (visual evoked potentials) and behavioral analysis of visual functions such as preferential looking techniques.

-At least three days a week are spent examining patients in the University Eye Center, an 80,000 patient-per-year teaching clinic that provides a rich clinical experience, including urgent eye care evaluations, management of glaucoma, and care of patients with diabetes or cataracts.
-In addition, there are opportunities for the Primary Care/Community Health resident to spend 1 day per week in one of the University Eye Center’s specialty clinics, such as contact lenses, ocular disease, refractive surgery, pediatrics, low vision, myopia control or dry eye clinics.
+At least two days a week are spent examining patients in the University Eye Center, an 80,000-patient-per-year teaching clinic that provides a rich clinical experience, including urgent eye care evaluations, management of glaucoma, and care of patients with diabetes or cataracts.
+The resident furthers their knowledge and experience by rotating through partnered community clinics, such as UCSF Berkeley Outpatient Clinic, and West Oakland Health Center.
 Finally, residents may also gain experience in clinical teaching as their schedule allows and based on their interest level.

 The track in primary care is designed to advance the resident’s clinical knowledge, diagnostic skills, and case management.
 During the residency year, primary care residents will be able to tailor their clinical experience to reflect a more focused curriculum or to maintain a broad overview of optometric subspecialties.
-These can include ocular disease, urgent care management, cornea and contact lenses, refractive surgery, low vision, pediatrics and geriatrics.
-The primary care track includes a secondary area of study in cornea and contact lenses that comprises 20% of the residency year.
-This provides the resident with additional opportunity for specialty contact lens fitting and design under the guidance of an expert contact lens mentor.
+These can include ocular disease, urgent care management, cornea and contact lenses, refractive surgery, low vision, pediatrics, and geriatrics.
+The primary care track includes a secondary area of study in cornea and contact lenses.
+This provides the resident with additional opportunities for specialty contact lens fitting and design under the guidance of an expert contact lens mentor.